 KEYS: We hold onto your key for future visits.
 Keys that are not being used are stored in a locked key box.
 Keys are never labelled with your last name or address.

 VISITING HOURS: We generally perform visits between 8am – 7:30pm.
 We are unable to guarantee exact times for visits.
 They are based on the pet sitter’s route.

 Midday from 10am-3pm

 Evening from 6-7:30pm

 CANCELLATION POLICY: Please contact us 24 hours before the first visit.
-If you arrive home early or depart late, please call our cell phone to save us an unnecessary trip and to avoid being charged.
+If you arrive home early or depart late, please text our cell phone or send message in Time to Pet to save us an unnecessary trip and to avoid being charged.